UV Mentors develop personal leadership and mentoring skills as they work with the

 A mentor is responsible for helping students to connect to the campus community.
 The

 mentor should inform students of all activities on campus, but the program only selects

-attend these selected activities and invite their University Student Success students
+to attend these selected activities and invite their University Student Success students

 to attend also.